JakeMoralez/FlectoneWeb/pulse/en/parts/destination.md

 ### `destination`

-Where the message will be sent
+::: details Where the message will be sent

 | Type          | Explanation                                    | Requires additional configuration? |
 |---------------|------------------------------------------------|-------------------------------------|